paperswithcode/axcell/README.md

 source activate xtables
 make -j 8 -i extract_all > stdout.log 2> stderr.log
 ```
 where `8` is number of jobs to run simultaneously.
+Optionally one can specify path to data directory, f.e., `make DATA_DIR=mydata ...`.

 ## Test
 To test the whole extraction on a single file run